Nick Percat

-Nicholas Paul Percat (born 14 September 1988) is an Australian racing driver who races in the Repco Supercars Championship, driving for Matt Stone Racing in the No. 10 Chevrolet Camaro.
+Nicholas Paul Percat (born 14 September 1988) is an Australian racing driver.
+He currently competes in the Repco Supercars Championship co-driving for Triple Eight Race Engineering in the No. 88 Ford Mustang GT.
 He won the Bathurst 1000 at his first attempt, co-driving for Garth Tander for the Holden Racing Team.
 Percat attended Sacred Heart College in South Australia.